-Julian sat at the makeshift command center at the now deserted Bastion Air Base.
+Julian sat at the makeshift command center at the now-deserted Bastion Air Base.
 Not long ago, thousands of British soldiers had made this their base of operations, but now it was more like a ghost town, except for the team Julian had brought in.
 They were all holding their breath as they listened to the rescue team’s radio transmissions.
-Augie, their computer tech, sat next to him chewing on his thumbnail and glancing nervously at Julian every few seconds.
-He knew better than to talk to him right now.
+Augie, their computer tech, sat next to him, chewing on his thumbnail and glancing nervously at Julian every few seconds.
+The normally chatty computer tech knew better than to talk right now.
 Julian’s heart was in his throat.
-He wanted to be there in that prison, rescuing Zaya himself, but knew he was too close emotionally.
-Letting himself near the people who had taken her would not be a good idea.
+He wanted to be there in that prison, rescuing Zaya himself, but knew he was too close to her emotionally.
+Letting himself near the people who had taken her would not have been a good idea.
 And he couldn’t risk anything that would blow the mission to get her back.

 The radio was pressed to his ear, though, and he strained for any information about her condition.
 She’d been gone six months and eighteen days.
 Vanished as if she’d never existed.
-Nazer had taunted him with the knowledge that he was holding her captive, and if Julian and his task force didn’t back off, he’d send Julian the footage of Zaya being murdered in a horrific way.
+Nazer had taunted him with the knowledge that he was holding her captive, saying that if Julian and his task force didn’t back off, he’d send Julian footage of Zaya being murdered in a horrific way.
 Even with that threat, Julian had done everything he could to find her and, at the same time, try to stop Nazer from hurting anyone else.
-But every time Julian got close to finally bringing him down, the more he worried that Zaya would pay for this cat and mouse game with her life.
+But every time Julian got close to bringing him down, the more he worried that Zaya would pay for this cat-and-mouse game with her life.

-In the end, it was the money trail that led them to her.
+In the end, it was a money trail that led them to her.
 Julian followed all Nazer’s accounts himself, meticulously picking through the transactions to shell corporations and known government officials.
-But when they’d found a financial rabbit hole that finally linked a large payment to Saif Taraki, Nazer’s known enforcer, it had been easy to find his whereabouts and follow him to the makeshift prison in Musa Qala, Afghanistan.
-It was a desolate desert area, mostly populated by native Pashtun tribes, which made it harder to run covert ops, but Griffin Force had managed to get it done.
+He’d found a financial rabbit hole that finally linked a large payment to Saif Taraki, Nazer’s known enforcer.
+After that, it had been easy to find his whereabouts and follow him to the makeshift prison in Musa Qala, Afghanistan.
+Located in a desolate desert area mostly populated by native Pashtun tribes had made it harder to run covert ops, but Griffin Force had managed to get it done.
 When the intel came in that a female prisoner was being held there, Julian had the first glimmer of hope that they might have located Zaya.

 “Sir, can I get you something?”
 Augie asked tentatively, his fingers paused over his keyboard.

 “No.” Julian paced the small room, needing to burn off his anxiety.
 He hated feeling helpless.
 The months he’d spent searching for Zaya had been the worst of his life.
-He’d stopped sleeping for any length of time, reduced to closing his eyes for power naps when his body finally succumbed to exhaustion.
-But, no matter how long he closed his eyes for, the nightmares were always there– Julian running after her, hearing her scream his name, but never being able to catch up, to save her.
-It got to be too much, so he’d just lived on black coffee to stay awake as much as possible and prayed to find her.
+He’d stopped sleeping for any significant length of time, reduced to closing his eyes for power naps when his body finally succumbed to exhaustion.
+But no matter how long he closed his eyes, the nightmares were always there– Julian running after her, hearing her scream his name, but never being able to catch up, to save her.
+The dreams got to be too much, so he’d lived on black coffee to stay awake as much as possible and prayed to find her.

 Even with that, he knew nothing he’d gone through would compare to whatever Zaya had suffered.
 His mind often jumped to worst-case scenarios until he thought he’d drive himself crazy.
 His fists clenched.
-He shouldered all the blame for her capture and he’d never be able to forgive himself.
-It was his new– and only– goal in life to do everything he could to earn Zaya’s forgiveness now.
+He shouldered all the blame for her capture, and he’d never be able to forgive himself for not being there.
+It was his new– and only– goal in life to do everything he could to earn Zaya’s forgiveness.

 If they could get her out of there alive.

 The radio crackled again, and he sucked in a breath.
 Nate, Jake, and Colt were three of the best men on Griffin Force.
 That’s why he’d sent them after Zaya.
-But sending in a small extraction team had its risks, especially when Nazer was on his home turf.
+But a small extraction team had its risks, especially when Nazer was on his home turf.
 He seemed to move about Afghanistan as if it were his own kingdom.
-Stealing Zaya back would be a huge coup, and Nazer would most likely come after them harder than before, but Julian couldn’t care about any of that.
+Stealing Zaya back would be a huge coup, and Nazer would most likely come after them even harder if they succeeded.
+Julian couldn’t care about any of that.
 He just needed the words that she was safe.

 “Package is secure.”

 It took a moment for the words to sink in.
 Had he dreamed them?
-But when they finally registered, he sagged against the wall, finally slumping to the ground, unable to stand the mountain of relief pouring over him.
+But then they finally registered.
 Zaya was on the helo.
 Safe.
+He sagged against the wall, finally slumping to the ground, unable to stand the mountain of relief pouring over him.

-Suddenly the air in the command center was too stifling.
-He had to get out of this room.
-Pulling himself up, he jerked open the door.
+Suddenly the air in the command center was stifling.
+He had to get out.
+After pulling himself up, he jerked open the door.
 The air outside wasn’t any more breathable– its dryness made his throat itch– but he sucked in a few breaths anyway and tilted his face skyward.
-It was too early for there to be any sign of the rescue helo, so all he got was a faceful of sun.
+It was too early for any sign of the rescue helo, so all he got was a faceful of sun.
 Temperatures had been more comfortable with winter coming, but the days could still be hot.
 He wouldn’t be sad to leave Afghanistan behind.

-Thinking back, his last day with Zaya had been warm and bright like today and full of so much hope.
-Late spring in Morocco was beautiful and when he knew he’d be there with Zaya, he’d contacted his jeweler friend Nabil– not because he would help with their assignment, but because Julian was ready to choose an engagement ring for Zaya.
-They’d been discussing marriage and Julian was planning the perfect proposal.
-The Moroccan mission was supposed to have been a quick pick-up of one of Nazer’s associates to take him to a black site for questioning, and there would be plenty of time to pick out a ring.
-They should have been back in England within seventy-two hours, but Julian hadn’t considered the idea the pick-up was a trap.
+Thinking back, his last day with Zaya had been warm and bright like today– and full of so much hope.
+Late spring in Morocco was beautiful, and when he knew he’d be there with Zaya, he’d contacted his jeweler friend, Nabil– not because he would help with their assignment, but because Julian was ready to choose an engagement ring for Zaya.
+They’d been discussing marriage, and Julian was planning the perfect proposal.
+The Moroccan mission was supposed to have been a quick pickup of one of Nazer’s associates to take him to a black site for questioning, so there should have been plenty of time to pick out a ring.
+They should have been to Morocco and back within seventy-two hours, but Julian hadn’t considered the idea the pickup was a trap.
 He’d been too preoccupied with the ring, how he would propose, and what her answer would be.

-The loop of their last movements together that day ran through his mind as it had thousands of times before.
+Their last movements together that day ran through his mind on a loop as they had thousands of times before.
 That last morning when they’d left the hotel, on their way to the counter-terrorism facility where Nazer’s associate Mbarek Bahnini was being held.
 Laughing and chatting about the little man on the sidewalk who’d tried to cheat them out of eighty dirhams to be their “tour guide.”
-Julian had held her close, glad she was his to love, and anxious to make his proposal.
+Julian had held her close, glad she was his to love, and excited to make his proposal.

-They’d been a little bit early to the counter-terrorism facility, but it hadn’t taken long before Bahnini was secure in the transport vehicle, and Julian had told Zaya he’d meet her at the airport.
-Nabil’s jewelry shop was five minutes away, and he wanted to have her ring in his pocket before they got on the plane.
+They’d been a little bit early to the counter-terrorism facility, but it hadn’t taken long before Bahnini was brought out of the holding cell and secured in the transport vehicle.
+Julian told Zaya he’d meet her at the airport since Nabil’s jewelry shop was five minutes away, and he wanted to have her ring in his pocket before they got on the plane.
 Zaya had raised an eyebrow, but smothered her curiosity, just nodding.
-Looking at her trusting, beautiful face, he’d wanted to drop to one knee and ask her right then, but there was no way he would have lived down proposing marriage to her in front of a Moroccan counter-terrorism office.
+Looking at her trusting, beautiful face, he’d wanted to drop to one knee and ask her right then, but there was no way he would have lived down the utter lack of romance by proposing marriage to her in front of a Moroccan counter-terrorism office.
 Instead, he’d kissed her goodbye and watched her get into the back of the van.

 That was the last time he’d seen her.